-Our next meeting will be held on Wednesday 18th May 2022 when we will
+Our next meeting will be held on Wednesday 21st February 2024 when

 Thank you for visiting the Norman Masonic

 The internet provides us with a wonderful opportunity

 to get to know Masonic Brethren around the world.